The Coleman correspondence at the free fermion point

 and since this is non-integrable for $\beta\geq 4\pi$, our counterterm at least has a chance to cure the divergence of the partition function.
 This is indeed true, in that $\mathcal Z$ turns out to have a finite limit for $\beta<6\pi$, and thus in particular for $\beta=4\pi$ which is the case we are interested in.
 For $\beta \geq 6\pi$ further counterterms, which turn out to involve higher order truncated correlation functions, would be required, see \cite{MR649810,MR849210,MR1777310}.

-Before stating our result about the convergence of $\mathcal Z(\zeta|\epsilon,m)$, we recall from Lemma~\ref{lem:gffintegrability1} that, while the truncated charge two-point function is not integrable, all higher order charge correlation functions are integrable.
+Before stating our result about the convergence of $\mathcal Z(\zeta|\epsilon,m)$, recall from Lemma~\ref{lem:gffintegrability1} that, while the truncated charge two-point function is not integrable, all higher order charge correlation functions are integrable.
 With this notation and fact in hand, we are in a position to state our main result about $\mathcal Z(\zeta|\epsilon,m)$.
-We prove this in Section \ref{sec:pfconv} and then deduce Theorem~\ref{thm:cf} in Section~\ref{sec:cfconv}.
+For $\beta < 4\pi$ the conclusions also follow from \cite{MR0434278}, but our extension to $\beta<6\pi$ (crucially including the free fermion point $\beta=4\pi$) relies on new ideas.
+We prove this in Section~\ref{sec:pfconv} and then deduce Theorem~\ref{thm:cf} in Section~\ref{sec:cfconv}.

 \begin{theorem} For $\beta\in (0,6\pi)$, $m \in (0,\infty)$, and $\zeta\in L_c^\infty(\R^2\times \{-1,1\},\C)$ the following claims hold. \begin{enumerate} \item The limits

 exist and are finite. \item The functions $z\mapsto \mathcal Z(z\zeta|m)$ and $z\mapsto \mathcal Z(z\zeta)$ are entire functions of $z\in \C$ and $\mathcal Z(z\zeta)=\mathcal Z(-z\zeta)$. \item If $\zeta(x,1)=\overline{\zeta(x,-1)}$ for almost all $x\in \R^2$, then $\mathcal Z(\zeta|m)>0$ and $\mathcal Z(\zeta)>0$. \item Finally if $\zeta_\alpha\in L^\infty_c(\R^2\times \{-1,1\})$ depends on some complex parameters $\alpha\in \C^N$ and $\zeta_{\alpha}(\cdot |\epsilon,m)\in L^\infty_c(\R^2\times \{-1,1\})$ depends also on $\epsilon,m>0$ and these complex parameters $\alpha$ in such a way that for some $K\subset \C^N$ compact